Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 await writeFileAsync(AUTH_RECORD_PATH, content);
 ```

-#### Silent authentication with AuthenticationRecord and TokenCachePersistenceOptions
+#### Silent authentication with Authentication Record and Token Cache Persistence Options

 Once an application has configured a credential to persist token data and an `AuthenticationRecord`, it is possible to silently authenticate.
 This example demonstrates an application setting the `tokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.